accso/java9-jigsaw-examples/README.md

 - [ ] Do a bit of renaming and refactoring of module names. (modmain had been moda before, so that's why most modules are called modb, modc, ...)

 ### Latest Changes
-#### Migration to b138
+#### Migration to b144
-Some CLI options changed:
--modulesourcepath  -->  --module-source-path
--addmods           -->  --add-modules
--mp                -->  --module-path

-- [ ] "exports dynamic" is not supported anymore.
-It is substituted by "exports private ", but here the semantic is different.
-See http://mail.openjdk.java.net/pipermail/jpms-spec-experts/2016-September/000390.html
-- [ ] The algorthm to determine the name of an automatic module changed: Trailing digtis are removed.
-See http://mail.openjdk.java.net/pipermail/jpms-spec-experts/2016-September/000393.html
-      This causes some effects, e.g. when using slf4j-jdk14-1.7.12 as an automatic module, its name is slf4j-jdk (see example_automatic-module-logging)
-- [ ] The keyword  "requires public" in the module-info is now "requires transitive"
+- "open modules" and "opens" instead of "exports dynamic" and "weak modules"
+- "requires transitive" instead of "requires public"
+- added new example on annotation and deprecation of modules

 ### Related projects
 DepVis, see https://github.com/accso/java9-jigsaw-depvis : Visualization tool for Jigsaw modules